Wibbo/learning-julia/README.md

 - chance_of_dying: The % chance that an infected person will die some time after becoming infected.
 - min_death_steps: The minimum number of iterations before an infected person dies.
 - max_death_steps: The maximum number of iterations before an infected person dies.
+- width: The width of the world grid.
+- height: The height of the world grid.
+- iterations: The number of iterations to execute.